Business Communication from the Cloud:

 2. Proper implementation of security and compliance requirements

-Many businesses which use Office 365 do not perceive their security and compliance requirements as being completely fulfilled.
-As a result, according to Gartner, around 40% of companies using Office 365 will be using supplementary third party solutions by 2018.
+Many businesses which use Microsoft 365 do not perceive their security and compliance requirements as being completely fulfilled.
+As a result, according to Gartner, around 40% of companies using Microsoft 365 will be using supplementary third party solutions by 2018.
 Special gateway-based email security services, for example, combine email encryption and archiving seamlessly with each other.
 The decryption of the email does not take place on the user’s client in such cases, but centrally via the email security solution.
 The email is subsequently placed in the archive where it is encrypted once again.
 In this way, the archived information is still readable even after ten years without requiring the respective private key.

 3. Power to the user

 The more heterogeneous the requirements of employees are, the more important it becomes for users to have control over their own business communication.
-Email security solutions from the cloud supplement Office 365 not only by offering additional email security, but also numerous email management functions.
+Email security solutions from the cloud supplement Microsoft 365 not only by offering additional email security, but also numerous email management functions.
 These allow users to be granted the freedom, for instance within the scope of quarantine management, to undertake many settings on their own.
 Users receive an email which provides an overview of all emails which have been filtered out.
 In case a relevant newsletter, for instance, is erroneously blocked, users have the power to administrate their own individual black lists and white lists.

 4. Migration tasks and efforts